 Catalyzing new and more inclusive approaches to natural infrastructure investments to meet the needs of historically underserved communities across the Puget Sound.

 - Convening – across multiple sectors, geographies, and disciplines to better align and prioritize equitable and just allocation of conservation resources.

 - Creating – information, resources, tools, and processes to catalyze a truly multicultural coalition grounded in equity.

 - Facilitating – new approaches to how traditional conservation organizations engage with community-based organizations to address capacity gaps and other barriers in achieving more equitable natural infrastructure investment outcomes.

-Tracy brings to the Emerald Alliance a track record for collaboration having worked within the public and NGO sectors focused on innovative approaches to advance effective conservation strategies, policy and funding options.
-Her inspiration traces back to growing up in rural Ohio where she spent her time outdoors enveloped by the sights, sounds and smells of nature.
-Moving to the Pacific Northwest over nine years ago, it’s the people, landscapes and communities across central Puget Sound that inspires her work to ensure future generations have access to what makes this place so unique and special.
+Tracy brings 20+ years of experience in environmental policy, program development and conservation finance strategies to catalyze effective and equitable conservation policy, strategies, and innovative funding opportunities across Puget Sound.
+Her inspiration traces back to growing up in rural Ohio where she spent time outdoors enveloped by the sights, sounds and smells of nature.
+Living in the Pacific Northwest since 2009, it’s the people, landscapes and communities across Puget Sound that inspire her work to ensure future generations have access to what makes this place so unique.

 Zan’s local involvement in sustainability organizations and initiatives – from conservation to green building to waste management – makes her a valuable asset to the Emerald Alliance team.
 Zan focuses on building operational and communications infrastructure to strengthen and sustain the Alliance network.
 Primary projects include implementing a contact management system, redesigning website content, managing monthly e-newsletters, and curating social media content.
 Zan also supports research and planning initiatives that help the Alliance facilitate equitable investments in regional open spaces.